ChapelsDev/routing-service/README.md

 ```

 ### Update Requirements

-After making changes to your environment, regenerate the `requirements.txt` file with:
+When you update your environment, you can regenerate the `requirements.txt` file by running:

 ```bash
 pip freeze > requirements.txt